ojilles/jilles.net/_posts/2012-11-01-quick-overview-of-graphite-dashboard-software.md

   [Demo](http://dashingdemo.herokuapp.com/sample) says it all really.

 * [Graphene](http://jondot.github.com/graphene/): Real time unmanned graphite
-  based dashboard (unlike Dashing) thats useful to continuously showcase a limited set of graphs.
+  based dashboard (unlike Dashing) that is useful to continuously showcase a limited set of graphs.

 There are more tools [listed